 angle-down angle-up

-TikTok's parent company, ByteDance, Ltd., most recently offered to repurchase shares from employees in late 2023 for $160 per share, valuing the company at $223.5 billion.
+TikTok's parent company, ByteDance, most recently offered to repurchase shares from employees in late 2024 for $180.70 per share, valuing the company at about $300 billion.

-Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool’s board of directors.
 Randi Zuckerberg, a former director of market development and spokeswoman for Facebook and sister to Meta Platforms CEO Mark Zuckerberg, is a member of The Motley Fool's board of directors.
-Adam Levy has positions in Alphabet and Meta Platforms.
-The Motley Fool has positions in and recommends Alphabet and Meta Platforms.
+Adam Levy has positions in Meta Platforms.
+The Motley Fool has positions in and recommends KKR and Meta Platforms.
 The Motley Fool recommends Alibaba Group and T-Mobile US.
 The Motley Fool has a disclosure policy.